energysistem/manuals/42535-Energy eReader_ProHD/en/0055-alimentacion.md

 ![](http://static.energysistem.com/images/manuals/42535/569cd48e49506.jpg)

-Tu Energy eReader Pro HD lleva incorporada una batería recargable de iones de litio.
-Cuando se agote, la puedes recargar de nuevo conectando tu eReader a cualquier cargador USB Tipo A o a tu ordenador usando el cable microUSB incluido.
-Encontrarás el conector microUSB (2) en la parte superior de tu eReader Pro HD.
+Your Energy eReader Pro HD has a built-in rechargeable lithium-ion battery.
+When it runs out, you can refill it again connecting your eReader to any Type A USB charger, or to your PC using the microUSB cable.
+You will find the microUSB connector (2) on the upper side of your eReader Pro HD.

 ![](http://static.energysistem.com/images/manuals/42535/569cdfc148428.jpg)

-El tiempo de carga puede oscilar entre 3 y 5 horas dependiendo del tipo de cargador utilizado.
+Charging time may vary between 3 and 5 hours depending on the type of charger used.